3-bbl System

 Monday, April 26, 2010

-Congratulations to John Harvard's Brewhouse and Great South Bay Brewery on the medals this weekend at TAP NY!
+John Harvard's Brewhouse and Great South Bay Brewery on the medals this weekend at TAP NY!
 John Harvard's took the Gold for their Maibock, and Great South Bay Brewery (their first year at TAP NY) took the Bronze for their Massive IPA.
 Excellent work!

 I spent the weekend opening up a wall and moving the new boil kettle, mash tun, and fermenters to a new section of the brewery.
 Pictures to follow, this will be a much more workable space than what I originally had planned.